1. Health

 Folate is also necessary for the body to maintain proper levels of the amino acid homocysteine, which is needed by the body for protein synthesis.
 Without enough folate, homocysteine will build up in the body.
 High levels of homocysteine are associated with cardiovascular disease.

-Why IBD Patients Are at Risk for Folate Deficiency:
+Why IBD Patients Are at Risk for Folate Deficiency

-People who have Crohn's disease in their small intestine are at risk for malabsorption of many vitamins and minerals -- folate included.
-Folate is absorbed by the middle and the last part of the small intestine, the jejunum and the ileum.
+People who have Crohn's disease in their small intestine are at risk for malabsorption of many vitamins and minerals—folate included.
+Folate is absorbed by the middle and the last part of the small intestine, the jejunum, and the ileum.

 Sulfasalazine and methotrexate are two medications used to treat IBD that may interfere with the metabolism of folate.

-Is Every Person With IBD at Risk for Folate Deficiency?:
+Is Every Person With IBD at Risk for Folate Deficiency?

-One study showed that newly diagnosed pediatric patients have higher folate levels than kids who do not have IBD.
+One study published in 2009 showed that newly diagnosed pediatric patients have higher folate levels than kids who do not have IBD.
 The authors were surprised, given that the reverse has been found true among adult IBD patients.
 Folate levels in children with IBD may need to be monitored to determine if supplements are truly needed.

 To prevent a folate deficiency, it may be recommended that people with IBD take a supplement of folic acid.
-Those taking sulfasalazine and methotrexate in particular may need extra folic acid.
-A folic acid supplement of 1000 micrograms (1 milligram) a day is often recommend for those most at risk of folate deficiency.
-Check with your doctor to determine how much folic acid you need daily and whether you need to take any supplements.
+Those taking sulfasalazine and methotrexate, in particular, may need extra folic acid.
+A folic acid supplement of 1000 micrograms (1 milligram) a day is often recommended for those most at risk of folate deficiency.

 Some foods that have folate or folic acid are: